c-portillo/course-2019-spr-proj/carlosp_jpva_tkay_yllescas/README.md

 ## Data Import

-For the scope of this project, we are using 5 data sets, two of which are public that we found through our own research, and three private data sets which were provided by Amplify Latinx:
+For the scope of this project, we are using 6 data sets, three of which are public that we found through our own research, and three private data sets which were provided by Amplify Latinx:

 1. [`City Council Race Results (2009-2017)`][results]
 2. [`Demographics by Towns`][dems]